cap-js/cds-intellij/FEATURES.md

 ### Upcoming

-Depending on the IntelliJ platform development roadmap, we expect to see more features available in the near future.
+Depending on the LSP4IJ development roadmap, we expect to see more features available in the near future.
 These will enable *SAP CDS Language Support for IntelliJ* to provide:

-- Code structure
-- Highlighting of occurrences in same file
-- Navigation via import path or symbol name
 - Type generation with [CDS Typer](https://cap.cloud.sap/docs/tools/cds-typer) on save
 - and more…